North British Railway: North to Aberdeen

-On 18 August 1872, Parliamentary authorisation was given for the absorption by the NBR of the Leslie Railway, a branch line at Markinch.
+On 18 August 1872, the North British Railway Act 1872 (35 & 36 Vict. c. cxxiii) was obtained giving authorisation for the absorption by the NBR of the Leslie Railway, a branch line at Markinch.

 Fife lines

 In the west of Fife, early mineral workings had resulted in the establishment of a number of mineral tramways and short railways around Dunfermline.
 These merged to form the West of Fife Mineral Railway, and that company was absorbed by the NBR in 1862.

 With the acquisition of the Edinburgh, Perth and Dundee Railway in 1862, the NBR had acquired a line to Dunfermline from Thornton, passing through terrain that was rich in coal.
 When the Edinburgh and Glasgow Railway was taken over, the NBR also got hold of the Stirling to Dunfermline line, passing through Alloa, and further consolidating its hold on the West Fife coalfield.
 The bulk of the coal went to Burntisland for export and coastal transport to market.
 Burntisland had been developed as a ferry port but was increasingly used for export, and had become the most important harbour in Fife.

 The eastern area of Fife had developed railways early on in response to fishing and agriculture: mineral development was to follow later, and became hugely significant.
 The independent St Andrews Railway had opened in 1852 from a junction at Leuchars.
 The Leven and East of Fife Railway was formed from two earlier railways and ran from Thornton to Leven and Anstruther, but for some time without satisfactory connections to the harbours.
 Both railways were engineered very cheaply, and while this had facilitated acquiring the funds for construction, it left the lines unable to renew worn-out track, and they both agreed absorption by the NBR in 1877.
-The agricultural area between the two lines was crossed by the Anstruther and St Andrews Railway, but it too was unable to continue alone and the Company agreed to join the NBR in 1883.
+The agricultural area between the two lines was crossed by the Anstruther and St Andrews Railway, but it too was unable to continue alone and the company agreed to join the NBR in 1883.

 As the coal extraction in eastern Fife increased in volume, new pits were opened in areas not previously served by rail, and the NBR was not responsive to the requirements of the coal masters.
 This dissatisfaction led to the opening in 1881 of the Wemyss and Buckhaven Railway, built independently by the Wemyss family, owners of the land in the area.
 The Wemyss and Buckhaven line connected to the NBR at Thornton.
 There were harbours at Leven and Methil immediately adjacent to the East Fife collieries, but the NBR was content to haul the coal to Burntisland, causing further ill feeling, and there was a move to develop Methil Harbour independently.
 The NBR reluctantly acquiesced and in 1889 took over the Wemyss and Buckhaven line and developed Methil Harbour.